 A whole grain contains three distinct parts:

-- Germ: The seed portion of the grain that’s high in polyunsaturated fats and various important nutrients.
+- Germ: Part of the seed that’s high in polyunsaturated fats and various important nutrients.

 - Endosperm: The inner portion of the grain that’s mostly made up of starch.